 Are you treating the right one?

-Dry eye is a common and often chronic problem, particularly in older adults.
-Dry eye is a condition in which a person doesn't have enough quality tears to lubricate and nourish the eye.
-Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.
-Typically, patients with dry eye experience discomfort and sensitivity to light as well as red, burning, tearing, gritty, and/or itchy eyes.
-It can be caused by many things, including environmental factors such as air conditioning and seasonal allergies.
-Even prolonged computer use and certain conditions, like Sjogren's syndrome and rheumatoid arthritis, can cause or exacerbate symptoms.
+Dry eye is a very common and often chronic problem.
+It can be found in people of all ages but typically worsens as we age.
+It is condition in which a person doesn't have enough quality tears to lubricate and nourish the eye.
+Good quality tears are absolutely necessary for maintaining the health of the cornea (the front surface of the eye) and for providing clear vision.
+Dry eye symptoms can include eye discomfort and sensitivity to light as well as red, burning, tearing, gritty, and/or itchy eyes.
+Dry eye can be caused by a wide range of factors including environmental factors (air conditioning, seasonal allergies and dust).
+Prolonged computer use as well as certain conditions, like Sjogren's syndrome and rheumatoid arthritis, can cause or exacerbate dry eye symptoms.

-With each blink of the eyelids, tears spread across the front surface of the eye, known as the cornea.
-Tears provide lubrication, reduce the risk of eye infection, wash away foreign matter in the eye and keep the surface of the eyes smooth and clear.
+In a healthy eye, with each blink tears spread across the front surface of the eye.
+Tears are essential in providing lubrication, reduce the risk of eye infections, wash away foreign matter in the eye and keep the surface of the eyes smooth and clear.
 Excess tears in the eyes flow into small drainage ducts in the inner corners of the eyelids, which drain into the back of the nose.
 Dry eyes can occur when tear production and drainage is not in balance.

 People with dry eyes either do not produce enough tears or their tears are of a poor quality:

-The most common form of dry eyes occurs when the water layer of tears is inadequate.
-This condition, called keratoconjunctivitis sicca (KCS), is also referred to as dry eye syndrome.
+The most common form of dry eyes occurs when the smooth oil layer is inadequate.
+This condition is found called Meibomian Gland Dysfunction.

 People with dry eyes may experience irritated, gritty, scratchy or burning eyes; a feeling of something in their eyes; excess watering; and blurred vision.
 Advanced dry eyes may damage the front surface of the eye and impair vision.

-Depending on your personalized treatment plan, the doctor might also recommend additional at-home treatments which may include artificial tears, prescription eye drops, lid scrubs, and nutritional supplements like Omega-3's.
+Depending on your personalized in-office treatment plan, Dr. Rubinfeld might recommend additional at-home treatments which may include artificial tears, prescription eye drops, lid scrubs, warm compresses and nutritional supplements like Omega-3's.